-The Pacific Insurance and Climate Adaptation Programme conducted a series of demand studies in Fiji and Vanuatu.
+The Pacific Insurance and Climate Adaptation Programme conducted a series of demand studies in Fiji, Vanuatu and Tonga.

 In Fiji the study covered sugarcane, rice, copra, cash crops farmers in various parts of Fiji to assess the impacts of natural hazards on their incomes and their levels of financial preparedness.